-The GPC/GPH M-series air conditioners and heat pumps are designed for OUTDOOR USE ONLY.
-GPH M-Series is available in cooling capacities of 2, 2-1/2, 3, 3-1/2, 4 and 5 nominal tons of cooling.
-GPC M-Series is available in cooling capacities of 3, 4 and 5 nominal tons of cooling.
-Optional field installed heat kits are available in 5,8,10,15 and 20 kW.
-3 phase heat kits are available only in 15 and 20 kW.
+The GPC & GPH series air conditioners and heat pumps are designed for OUTDOOR USE ONLY.
+This series is available in cooling Capacities of 2, 2 1⁄2, 3, 3 1⁄2, 4 and 5 nominal tons of cooling.
+Optional field installed heat kits are available in 5,8,10,15 and 20 KW.
 The units can be easily installed in manufactured or modular homes with existing high-static duct work.
 The units can also be easily converted to accommodate a plenum for normal or low-static applications.
-The GPC/GPH M-series are self contained packaged units so the only connections needed for installation are the supply and return ducts, the line and low voltage wiring and drain connection.
+The GPC & GPH series are self contained packaged units so the only connections needed for installation are the supply and return ducts, the line and low voltage wiring and drain connection.
 Rated performance is achieved after 72 hours of operation.
 The units are ETL listed and AHRI certified.